 Like these.
 Some clipper kits come with scissors so you won’t need to purchase separately.

 For easier cleanup after cutting.
-I took a kitchen garbage bag and cut it down the side and base to make a long plastic sheet, then bundled the clippings and threw it away.
+I sometimes take a kitchen garbage bag and cut it down the side and base to make a long plastic sheet, then bundle the clippings and throw it away.
 Not eco-friendly, but good in a pinch, especially if you’re working in a small space that’s hard to clean effectively.

-I used this very simply tutorial for the cut, with some adjustments for cutting the top, which I’ll share below.
+I used this very simple tutorial for the cut, with some adjustments for cutting the top, which I’ll share below.

 I used this video to get a better idea of how to section off the top of my hair, which I wanted to leave longer.

 After I use clippers on the sides and back, I start trimming the top section of hair.
 Unlike the tutorial above, I want to cut quite a bit of length off the top.
 So, I start with blunt shears all over the top section of my head, using my fingers to pull the hair up in sections and check for uniform length as I go.